 History of the 13th Wimbledon Scout Group – A Summary

-On February 2nd 1920, the 13th Wimbledon (1st Raynes Park) Scout Troop was formally registered at Scout Headquarters in London.
-The first scoutmaster is believed to be C.S.R.
+Scout troops were required to be formally registered from 1919.
+The 13th Wimbledon (1st Raynes Park) Scout Troop was formally registered at Scout Headquarters in London on February 2nd, 1920.
+The scoutmaster is believed to be C.S.R.
 Ingrem.
 The troop met in a corrugated iron clad hall behind the northwest corner of the church, referred to as the Iron Hall.
-This had previously been used as a temporary place of worship while St Saviour's Church was being built.
+This had previously been used as a temporary place of worship while St Saviour’s Church was being built.
 Scouts continued to meet here right up until its demolition until 1989.